Risks of Taking Cash from Retirement Account

 Make small withdrawals.
 The penalty only applies to income actually withdrawn.
 So rather than cash out your entire account in any one year, take the minimum amount you need to make ends meet.
 That leaves the rest of your retirement savings to keep growing on a tax-deferred basis.
 And you can always take a second or third withdrawal.

 Return money in 60 days.
-You can withdraw funds from an IRA without taxes or penalty if you return the funds to a different IRA by the end of the 60-day period.
+You can withdraw funds from an IRA without taxes or penalty if you return the funds to a different IRA within 60 days.

 Take it all in substantially equal payments.
 With IRAs, substantially equal payments means you withdraw roughly the same dollar amount per year for: